 Tahmetianity, The Tahmetian Crusades - Text by Aaron Hamilton A religion that is now considered by many to be a scam.
 It is based on the apparently miraculous simultaneous appearance fo the same "prophet" on worlds light years apart.
 It greatly weakend the remnants of Old Earth Christianity and Islam within its area of influence, and on several worlds it led to persecution of rival religions such as Etodism and Undyoism.

 Tao - Text by M. Alan Kazlev Taoist term for the absolute reality, usually described as inscrutable and beyond conception - "The Tao that can be spoken is not the true Tao".

-Taoism - Text by M. Alan Kazlev Old Earth Chinese quietist religion, based on contemplation, non-contending, cultivating the ch'i, and understanding the interplay of yin and yang.
+Taoism - Text by M. Alan Kazlev Old Earth quietist religion originating in China, based on contemplation, non-contending, cultivating the ch'i, and understanding the interplay of yin and yang.
 Also includes more dynamic magical, alchemical and martial arts elements and sects.